hovercats/ff-user.js/README.md

 - [x] ~~YouTube~~ **Invidious**

-- [ ] Github -  Cant seem to access the side menu where you log in. have to use betterdefaults profile to access untill I figure out what setting is tripping it.
+- [x] Github (With a quirk) -  Cant seem to access the side menu where you log in. have to use betterdefaults profile to access untill I figure out what setting is tripping it.
+	* I was able to log in when choosing to sign up, and at the bottom of the window, it says log in.

 * due to **svg.disabled** is set to true, yt player *may* break, if you are for whatever reason still choosing to use youtube, instead of invidious, you may wish to set **svg.disabled** to false.
 * I havent tested youtube.com, ~~nor yt player on invidious,~~ (yt player option on invidious does work for me)  as I dont personally use it.